Yarn Ball Knots and Faster Computations: Grid Knots and Linking Number

 The process of converting an oriented yarn ball knot of length/volume $V$ to a grid knot is as follows.
 Replace the yarn by an approximation along grid lines with grid spacing say $\frac{1}{10}$'th the unit width of the yarn.
 Rescale so that the grid squares are unit length again.
 Starting at any corner of the grid knot, label the arcs of the knot in order according to the orientation.
 The resulting knot is bounded in a box of size $\sim 10^3V$, and this process takes $\sim V$ computation steps.
 To convert a grid knot to a yarn ball knot, scale the grid so the distance between neighbouring grid points is say 3 or 5 units.
 Replace the arcs of the knot with yarn of width 1 and round out the corners.
 This process takes time proportional to the length of the knot.
 When computing an invariant of a yarn ball knot, first converting the knot into a grid knot adds a negligible amount of computation time.

 For the remainder of this paper, we conventionally view grids with the slightly askew top-down view as in Figure \ref{fig:grids} (B).
 From this perspective, all of the crossings of a grid knot occur in triangular \emph{crossing fields} of the grid-- highlighted in Figure \ref{fig:grids} (C).
 The grid lines in the $x,y$ directions are colored in green and red, and the grid lines in the vertical direction are colored blue.
-We will keep the convention that $``/"$ lines are called ``green", ``\textbackslash" lines are called ``red", and ``--" lines are called ``blue".
+From the askew top down perspective as in Figure \ref{fig:grids} (B), we keep the convention that $``/"$ grid lines are called ``green", ``\textbackslash" grid lines are called ``red", and horizontal grid lines are called ``blue".
 All of the crossings in a crossing field occur between green and red grid lines.
 The vertical blue grid lines never participate in a crossing.